 Cycles

-To end this visual walk through Delhi’s trees, plants, gardens, and people we find in them, here is a last photo of Prem Singh, a farmer I met in the middle of a mosaic of green crops on the Yamuna floodplain, north of the city.
+To end this visual walk through Delhi’s trees, plants, gardens, and people we find in them, here’s a last green moment with Prem Singh, a farmer I met in the middle of a mosaic of green crops on the Yamuna floodplain, north of the city.
 He is a 74-year-old retired government worker and has been growing food for 60 years.
 60 years, 60 cycles.
-We see him sorting spinach leaves with the Signature bridge in the background, that crosses the Yamuna river.
+We see him sorting spinach leaves, with the Signature Bridge as a backdrop, crossing the Yamuna river.

 Prem Singh’s crop is no exception: the very first civilizations emerged on river floodplains, and the cycle has continued ever since, an age-old cycle that has been unfolding, every year, for thousands of years.
 So many years, so many summers have seen the black clouds of monsoon rain gather in the angry skies and when they burst, feed rivers and make the city green again.